Updated on 02/27/2020

 Determine What You Want

 To determine what the equal division of marital property should be, the court looks at monetary and non-monetary contributions in your marriage.
 These can be discussed in your pre-divorce meetings, which allow you and your spouse to sort out the value of the combined marital property.
 For example, should you sell your home and split the profits, or will one spouse keep the home and take over the payments?
-Will the debts be split between you both until they are paid off, or will you pay the car loans while your spouse covers the credit card payments that are leftover?
+Will the debts are split between you both until they are paid off, or will you pay the car loans while your spouse covers the credit card payments that are leftover?
 Of course, other factors go into splitting marital property, so make sure to consult your West Virginia divorce lawyer before agreeing to anything.
 You want to be prepared before you go to court, so discuss what you want with your divorce attorney ahead of time.

 Contact Bradford Law Offices